Hilarious video of our 2014 road trip to 22 states and 15 national parks...

 Yep, our camper came with the ever so common CH751 keys for the storage compartments.
 We trekked on down to Home Depot and picked up a set of "keyed alike" file cabinet locks and promptly installed them.
 Took about 5 minutes to do and the only tool needed was a small pair of channel locks.
 I'm really considering the Combi-Cam locks, no key to keep up with.

 Liquid Soap and Shampoo Dispenser

 There isn't much space to keep bottles of soap, shampoo and conditioner so we opted for a wall mounted unit.
 We simply empty the bottles into the dispenser and now it is at our fingertips while we shower.
 This and other models are available at local retailers as well as online.
 Screw it to the wall, the tape won't hold it if it is full.

 Covered Toothbrush Holder

 We looked all over for a covered toothbrush holder for 2 toothbrushes that was wall mounted and finally found one.
 Every other one we saw was not covered.
 It comes with adhesive tape but that doesn't hold well on wallpaper.
 We used 2 small screws to secure ours.
-It is available from Amazon.com and Camping World if you want one for yourself.
+It is available from Amazon.com if you want one for yourself.

 We saw these little racks and knew just where to put them!
 Now those spices we use most often are held safely and conveniently inside an upper and lower cabinet door.
 We found these at our local RV parts dealer, you can purchase them here.
 Another alternative is this little unit.